 Healthy people and healthy cultures lead to better employee performance, better organizational image, happier customers and higher revenue.

-Canada ranks 13th in the world in productivity (OPEC, 2019).
+Canada ranks 13th in the world in productivity (OECD, 2019).
 Luxembourg on the other hand, heavily invests in workplace health and ranks number one.

 Just a 1% reduction in health risk factors can save the Canadian economy $107.5 billion by 2036 (Kreuger, 2014) and can help reduce the 70% of premature deaths and hospitalizations due to preventable causes.

-Healthy individuals are employable, better caregivers, more engaged in their community and are better able to reach their potential.
+Healthy individuals are more engaged in work, their community, and are better able to reach their potential.

 Visit our resource site and subscribe to our monthly articles and blogs to get the latest research and practical tips to help you build a healthy, high performing work culture.